0xharib/0xharib.github.io/_posts/2023-01-31-data-groening.md

 *The results of the survey are presented herein.*
 *We recommend that everyone get vaccinated as soon as possible*

-You pull out the data and this is what you see:
+You pull out the raw data and this is what you see:

 ![State's Evidence]({{ site.baseurl }}/assets/images/2023/statesEvidence.png)

 Amongst those who are vaccinated the incidence of covid subsequent to vaccination is actually 0.02% LOWER than those who were not vaccinated.

 How do you turn this around you wonder?

 Half a hour later you come up with this astounding counterfactual: